Storage account overview

 - Account type refers to the type of storage account you're using.

-- Storage Capacity refers to how much of your storage account allotment you're using to store data.
+- Capacity refers to how much of your storage account allotment you're using to store data.

-- Replication determines how many copies of your data are maintained at one time, and in what locations.
+- Redundancy determines how many copies of your data are maintained at one time, and in what locations.

 - Transactions refer to all read and write operations to Azure Storage.

 - Data egress refers to any data transferred out of an Azure region.
 When the data in your storage account is accessed by an application that isn’t running in the same region, you're charged for data egress.
 For information about using resource groups to group your data and services in the same region to limit egress charges, see What is an Azure resource group?.